-Suppose we have access to the responses of a bunch of neurons all "seeing" the same stimulus bar.
-How can information be extracted from this pattern of activity?
-We aren't going to answer this with a neural mechanism, but rather with an interpretive measure that an experimenter could employ.
+But suppose we have access to the responses of a bunch of neurons all "seeing" the same stimulus bar.
+How can information (e.g. about orientation) be extracted from this pattern of activity?
+We aren't going to answer this with a neural mechanism, but rather with an interpretive measure that an experimenter could employ, and for the moment leave the mechanism for speculation.